Entropy analysis and entropy stable DG methods for the 1D shallow water moment equations

 \section{Numerical method}

 Before delving further into the numerical approximation of the SWME, we augment the system with the additional trivial evolution equation $b_t = 0$.
 This reformulation incorporates the bottom topography source term into the nonconservative product, which simplifies the construction of well-balanced schemes \cite{munoz2011convergence}.
-To this end, we add the bottom topography to both vectors of conservative variables $\bB{u} = (h,hu_m,h\alpha_1,h\alpha_2,\dots,h\alpha_N,b)^{\rm T}\in \mathbb{R}^{N+3}$ as well as entropy variables $\bB{w} = (w_1,w_2,\dots,w_{N+2},b)^{\rm T} \in \mathbb{R}^{N+3}$.
+To this end, we augment both vectors of conservative variables $\bB{u} = (h,hu_m,h\alpha_1,h\alpha_2,\dots,h\alpha_N,b)^{\rm T}\in \mathbb{R}^{N+3}$ as well as entropy variables $\bB{w} = (w_1,w_2,\dots,w_{N+2},gh)^{\rm T} \in \mathbb{R}^{N+3}$ to account for the evolution equation of the bottom.
 The resulting augmented and non-homogeneous system~\eqref{sys:SWME} is then written in vector notation as follows

 where $\mbf{S} = \mbf{S}(\bB{u})$ denotes a source term, which typically includes the friction related contributions, and

 with $\bB{0}$ the (column) vector of zeros in $\mathbb{R}^N$, $\mbf{I}$ the identity matrix in $\mathbb{R}^{N\times N}$, and $\widehat{\mbf{B}}(\bB{\alpha}) \in \mathbb{R}^{N\times N}$ is the matrix whose elements are defined by